Post updated October 19, 2024

 Bindaas

 Located in Foggy Bottom, Bindaas has an energetic, modern vibe with an awesome street snack menu that is great for ordering in abundance.
 Highlights include the masala popcorn, the golgappas, crunchy hollow crackers stuffed with yogurt and chutney, and the uttapam, or rice pancakes, regularly eaten in the southern Indian states.
 The uttapam at Bindaas is perfection – light, fluffy, and slightly crispy around the edges.
-The tomato and green onion one is a personal favorite!
+The tomato and green onion one is our personal favorite!

 Bombay Street Food